justinyeh1995/CybORG-Mininet/CybORG/GameVisualizer/NetworkVisualizer/README.md

 nv.run()
 ```

-## To-Do
+## (Updating) To-Do

 Real-time update after each step. \
-An idea is used a pub/sub pattern where the `DashNetworkVisualizer` subscribes to the updates in `GameStateCollector`
+An idea is used a pub/sub pattern where the `DashNetworkVisualizer` subscribes to the updates in `GameStateCollector`. multithreading could help here as well.

+Uses websocket to support running a step at a time.
+Look into what keyboard agent wrapper does